Suriya0307/Ascii-mirror/README.md

 ---

 ## 🧩 Getting Started
-You can run ASCII_MIRROR_PRO instantly — no build system, no dependencies.
+You can run ASCII_MIRROR instantly — no build system, no dependencies.

 ### Requirements
 - Any modern web browser (Chrome, Firefox, Edge, Safari)